devpi/devpi/doc/userman/devpi_commands.rst

                             --replica-file-search-path instead of copying or
                             downloading files.
 All limitations for hard links on your OS apply.
-USE AT YOUR OWN RISK [False] --replica-cert pem_file
+USE AT YOUR OWN RISK [False] --file-replication-threads NUM
-                            when running as a replica, use the given .pem file as the SSL client certificate to authenticate to the server (EXPERIMENTAL) [None]
-      --file-replication-threads NUM
                             number of threads for file download from primary [5] --proxy-timeout NUM   Number of seconds to wait before proxied requests from